mongodb-partners/MongoDB_Atlas_integration_with_Microsoft_Power_Apps_and_Power_Automate/README.md

                   );

      - On Submit it should take the user to the Success1 screen.
-Create a screen similar to the [Success screen]((#success-screen) created in the "New Application".
+Create a screen similar to the [Success Screen](#success-screen) created in the "New Application".

      ### 7. View Submitted Application:
      If the application was already submitted, then it should be non editable.